ByronKruger/blockchain_adoption/README.md

 * run `ipfs init` (initiates a new node)
 * run `ipfs daemon` (runs the ipfs node process)

-**We make a folder for our assets:**

-/src contains all our client-side app code

 **We create a directory for all our files we want to serve on IPFS:**
+* /src contains all our client-side app code
 * create a folder calles 'dist': `mkdir dist`

 **Using the file/folder copying tool 'rsync':**